Banner

 2. Q. How to practice Non violence/Ahimsa?

 A. Questioner: Show us how to practice ahimsa.
-Dadashri: Most important of all, you must not hurt or...
+Dadashri: First of all, you should not hurt any living...
 Read More

 3. Q. Why is there such a great emphasis on protecting life forms from fear?